Frosthaven/yank-system-ops.nvim/README.md

 > [!IMPORTANT]
 > This plugin is still in the PROTOTYPE phase.
 Expect breaking changes!

-`yank-system-ops.nvim` is a Neovim plugin that attempts to bridge the gap between Neovim and your operating system's file management and clipboard functionalities.

-It allows you to move files and folders between Neovim directories (even across sessions!), file explorers, chat programs, and more with it's various "yank" and "paste" operations.

 ## 📑 Table of Contents

 - [✨ Features](#-features)